Centre graduates once again achieve phenomenal employment and graduate school outcomes

 Class of 2016 graduates participated in internships or research projects at a record high 93 percent, an increase over the previous year’s figure of 82 percent.

 Internships were both academic and non-credit experiences, and research took place both on- and off-campus.
-Many of these experiences were supported by generous funding from Centre that has only increased over the years not only from the Brown and Mellon foundations but also the Parents Council.
+Many of these experiences were supported by generous funding from Centre that has only increased over the years not only from the James Graham Brown Foundation and Andrew W. Mellon Foundation but also the Parents Council.

 Additional information about outcomes at Centre College is available here.